-If you need to travel between the two countries during confinement, or whether you’re planning a trip once restrictions are lifted, you may be wondering what’s changed since the last time you drove over?
+If you’ve always flown between the two countries in the past , but now feel safer coming over by car, you may be wondering what’s changed since the last time you drove over?

 You can always depend on P-O Life readers to point you in the right direction.

 I go via Boulogne Rouen, then Evreux, Dreux, Chartres then autoroute from Orléans all the way to Perpignan.
 We stop at Campanile in Issoire as it’s about 7/8 hour drive from Calais.
 There’s also a Carrefour petrol station there.
 Its around 3.5 hrs to Perpignan next day.

 Ignore Paris.
 Head Evreux, Orleans then pick up A75 Clermont Ferrand right down.
 Lovely route, mostly free of tolls,

 For the tunnel, I’ve got a 10 trip account which costs £480.
 If you only do 3 return trips it pays for itself.